Citizens for Rowling: Outcome

 Despite gaining a lot of press for Labour, the campaign did not succeed, with Muldoon launching a public denial of the claims and stating, "The average chap doesn't want to be told how to vote."
 Labour went on to lose power after the 1975 general election.
+While highlighting Rowling's strengths, the campaign did not play to them.
+According to biographer John Henderson, Rowling "...was averse to the public image grooming process − the play-acting side of politics repelled him."

 The publication came up again after the controversial decision by Muldoon to appoint Keith Holyoake as Governor-General in 1977.
 Rowling said that should Labour win the 1978 general election, he would remove Holyoake as Governor-General and openly stated that he would have appointed Sir Edmund Hillary to the post.
 That was criticised by Muldoon's government, as Hillary had notably backed Labour in the "Citizens for Rowling" campaign in 1975.
 Fellow Citizen Sir Paul Reeves was appointed Governor-General by the Fourth Labour Government in 1985.